oreqizer/oreqizer/content/the-math-of-fitness/index.md

 | Sunday    | Rest        |

 The great thing about being a beginner is that _noob gains_ allow you to train everything simultaneously and improve in a linear fashion.
+If you're not fat, make sure to eat in a slight surplus to facilitate new tissue development!

 Once you're not able to linearly progress with strength any further, move onto a _focused_ approach.

 ## Focused